ughe/ughe.github.io/_posts/2024/2024-04-02-scsi-osi-and-artificial-intelligence.md

 previous knowledge about the relationship between those two distinct concepts.

-The punchline, after the listener gets the answer correct, is that all the AI models (that I have seen so far) get the answer wrong.
-This serves as a starting point to discuss the capabilities of AI.
+The punchline, after the listener gets the answer correct, is that all the AI models (that I have seen so far) get the answer wrong.[^9] This serves as a starting point to discuss the capabilities of AI.
 What it can do in practice, what it can do in theory, and why we shouldn't be surprised that it can make simple logic errors that appear obvious to humans who have access to the same necessary information.

+[^9]: **Update on 4/3/2024:** after this blog post went to press, I have received a report of ChatGPT getting this question correct as well as incorrect.
+This suggests there could be a large variance to the answers.

 ## The Answer